✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 SleekView for OneSignal: locally logged push history as tables

-OneSignal sends notifications from its cloud, but the WordPress plugin logs send-on-publish history, configures per-post overrides, and stores config in the options table.
-SleekView pivots that into a real table.
+OneSignal sends notifications from its cloud, but the WordPress plugin logs send-on-publish history, per-post overrides, and config locally.
+SleekView pivots that data into a real push history table.

 ♾️ Lifetime License available